Snow Removal Tracking App

 Snow Plow Route Apps To Improve Operations

 “We are really excited about the introduction of GPS tracking systems to our fleet of snow plows because the snow removal software drastically improved our routing, planning, and employee accountability efforts”, said Jake Brown, a trans tech 3 for the Utah Department of Transportation.
 Brown also stated that the collaboration of vehicle tracking and snowplows will show the public that the city is doing everything in its power to keep roads clear in an effort to improve driver safety.
-The snowplow GPS tracking systems will allow supervisors to see the location of every snowplow in the field, accessing recorded data of all the streets the snowplows cleared, and whether or not salt dispensing equipment and snowplow blades are working at full capacity.
-Because snow plow GPS trackers now record such a large variety of data, the live GPS tracking systems can also help in maintenance efforts by letting operators now when a portion of the snow plow is not working at the 100% level.
+The snowplow GPS tracking systems will allow supervisors to see the location of every snowplow in the field, access recorded data of all the streets the snowplows cleared, and whether or not salt dispensing equipment and snowplow blades are working at full capacity.
+Because snow plow GPS trackers now record such a large variety of data, the live GPS tracking systems can also help in maintenance efforts by letting operators know when a portion of the snowplow is not working at the 100% level.